Concerning the previous text and its linguistic aspects, judge the following item.

-According to text 5A7-I, judge the following item.
+According to the text CB5A1AAA, judge the next item.

 Judge the following item according to the ideas of the previous text and its linguistic aspects.